Women in Cambodia: Education

 13.8% of Cambodian women were reported as being illiterate in 2019.
 In 2004, it was reported that only 16% of the girls in Cambodia were enrolled in lower secondary schools.
 Girls in Cambodia lack access to education due to gender role expectations and other socio-economic realities.
+According to a World Bank Report, 63% of girls and 52.5% of boys complete secondary school in Cambodia.
 Girls in Cambodia are needed at home to take care of younger siblings, perform household duties, and support the head of the home.
 Other factors include extreme poverty, the distance between home and school, as well as an ever-present fear for personal safety while traveling alone.

 However, despite these low statistics, there is a growing number of women present in Cambodia's universities.
 As of 2004, 20% of university graduates were women.

-Funded by Google.org, the philanthropic arm of Google, SHE Investments and Youth Business International (YBI) created an initiative to help underserved female business owners recover from the Covid-19 pandemic.
+Funded by Google.org, the philanthropic arm of Google, SHE Investments and Youth Business International (YBI) created an initiative to help underserved female business owners recover from the COVID-19 pandemic.
 Through this program, women learn about digital literacy, crisis management, financial management, and business model adaption.
 As of September 2021, 94 out of 97 women graduated and said they would recommend the program to others.
 In addition, 78 businesses remained operational at the end of the program.
 Monthly revenue of the participants increased by 169 percent.
 A total of 584 jobs were either retained, re-hired, or newly created.